loveinthebone/friture/INSTALL.md

 python3.9 main.py
 ```

+'''
+Kingson notes:

+Here is how to install the application on this computer:
+cd friture
+python3.9 setup.py install --user

+Here is how to compile the program then run the app:
+source ./buildenv/bin/activate
+python3.9 main.py

+Here is how to run directly the application in this Mint machine:
+cd /home/kingson/.local/bin
+friture
+'''

 ## Running Friture from source on Windows

 The following steps can be used to prepare a development environment for Friture on Windows.